ahkohd/tauri-awesome-rpc/README.md

-# Tauri AwesomeRpc
+# 😎 tauri-awesome-rpc

-This is a crate provides a custom invoke system for Tauri using a localhost json RPC websocket.
+This is a crate provides a custom invoke system for Tauri using a localhost JSON RPC WebSocket.
-Each message is delivered through a `Websocket` using Parity JSON RPC 2.0 specification.
+Each message is delivered through Websocket using JSON RPC 2.0 [specification](https://www.jsonrpc.org/specification).

-With the advantage of using websocket, this library also provides a way for the Rust backend to emit events to the frontend using `AwesomeEmit` & `AwesomeEvent`.
+With the advantage of using websocket, `tauri-awesome-rpc` also provides an event API.
+With `AwesomeEmit` you can emit event from the Rust backend and `AwesomeEvent` to listen to the event on the frontend.

-## Usage
+## Usage 🔧

 First, add the dependency to your `src-tauri/Cargo.toml` file: